Trusted WordPress tutorials, when you need them most.

 Update plugins

-After each plugin update, you can also carefully observe your website’s performance to identify any unexpected behavior.
-This will tell you if one plugin update in particular is causing any errors.
+After each plugin update, monitor your website’s performance for any unexpected behavior.
+This will help you identify if a specific plugin update is causing errors.

 2. Check Compatibility for Plugins and Themes

-Another way to prevent WordPress maintenance mode from appearing is to verify whether your plugins and themes are compatible with the latest WordPress versions.
+Another way to prevent WordPress maintenance mode issues is to verify that your plugins and themes are compatible with the latest WordPress version.

-Outdated plugins and themes can often cause conflicts, causing your site to go into maintenance mode.
+Outdated plugins and themes can often cause conflicts that send your site into maintenance mode.
 Updating them to the latest versions also helps with bug fixes and security enhancements.

 To learn more, please see our guide on how to properly update WordPress plugins.